inxiti/configs/README.md

 # Configuration Files (Lorwyn)

-These are primarily for my systems Lorwyn, Shadowmoor, and Morningtide.
+These are primarily for my personal systems Lorwyn, Shadowmoor, and Morningtide.

 Miscellaneous configs that need to be backed up somewhere, so why not here?